Veolia Orchard

 How will the fruit be planted?

-Please note that if your school is selected you will need to plant the trees yourself using your own equipment; an equipment list will be provided in advance of the deliveries.
+Please note that if your organisation is selected you will need to plant the trees yourself using your own equipment; an equipment list will be provided in advance of the deliveries.

 Thank you so much for the donation of fruit trees.
 It will really help turn an unused piece of playground into an orchard for all year groups to come together and enjoy nature and all its benefits.